Unsupervised Discovery of Object-Centric Neural Fields: Approach

 where $t^\mathrm{b}$ and $t^\mathrm{f}$ are MLPs.
 We repeat this procedure for $T$ iterations, followed by concatenating the updated object queries with the corresponding attention-weighted mean of the input feature map $\mathbf{f}$ (global residual), finally delivering the background latent $\mathbf{z}^{\mathrm{b}}$ and foreground latent $\{\mathbf{z}^{\mathrm{f}}_i\}_{i=1}^K$.

-Our LIM is related to the Slot Attention (SA)~\citep{Slot-attention} while differs in several critical aspects.
+Our LIM is related to the Slot Attention~\citep{Slot-attention} while differs in several critical aspects.
 We discuss their relationship in Appendix~\ref{appendix:architecture}.

-\myparagraph{Position Inference in 2D.} To infer objects' position along with their latent representation, we assign a normalized image position $\mathbf{p}_i^{\mathrm{img}}\in [-1,1]^2$ initialized as zero to each foreground query, then iteratively update them by momentum $m$ with the attention-weighted mean over the normalized 2D grid $\mathbf{E}^{\mathrm{abs}}\in [-1,1]^{N\times 2}$:
+\myparagraph{Object location inference.} To infer objects' position along with their latent representation, we assign a normalized image position $\mathbf{p}_i^{\mathrm{img}}\in [-1,1]^2$ initialized as zero to each foreground object query, then iteratively update them by momentum $m$ with the attention-weighted mean over the normalized 2D grid $\mathbf{E}^{\mathrm{abs}}\in [-1,1]^{N\times 2}$: